CorentinJ/Real-Time-Voice-Cloning/README.md

 ### (Optional) Download Pretrained Models

 Pretrained models are now downloaded automatically.
-If this doesn't work for you, you can manually download them [here](https://github.com/CorentinJ/Real-Time-Voice-Cloning/wiki/Pretrained-models).
+If this doesn't work for you, you can manually download them from [Hugging Face](https://huggingface.co/CorentinJ/SV2TTS/tree/main).

 ### (Optional) Download Datasets